-Lymph nodes are present in almost every part of the body.
+Lymph nodes are present in many parts of the body.
 They are more prominent in some areas than others.
 As part of the immune system, they keep our bodies healthy and safe from disease-causing organisms.

 However, they become swollen and more conspicuous during active infection or disease, sometimes obvious to yourself and everyone else.
 An inflammation of a lymph node is called lymphadenitis.